openforcefield/openff-bespokefit/docs/userguide/02_schemas.md

 (schemas_chapter)=
 # Schemas in BespokeFit

-BespokeFit uses [Pydantic] to "Define how data should be in pure, canonical python; validate it with *pydantic*."
+BespokeFit uses [Pydantic] to validate input provided by users.
 Pydantic helps BespokeFit provide clear error messages when it is configured improperly, and also provides inspection and documentation tools that BespokeFit uses extensively.

 ## Models and fields